wmontgomery4/dotfiles/README.md

   rustup update
   rustup component add rls rust-analysis rust-src rustfmt clippy
   ```

+* Swift support will be enabled if `sourcekit-lsp` is in `$PATH`. this is distributed with
+  most toolchains.
+On MacOSX this strangely enough requires you to `brew install swift` and
+  symbolically link it.
+Note that Swift toolchains are only available for new versions of
+  Fedora through dnf (`dnf install swift-lang`) and on some versions of Ubuntu from the
+  official binary distributions (not to mention MacOSX) at the time of this writing.

 * Activating Python support by installing all dependencies in a virtualenv before starting
   your editor.
 Make sure the Python version matches, and check project documentation for all